dentproject/docs.dent.dev/PlatformConfigurations/IEEE802.1xPortBasedAuthentication.md

 ### hostapd Installation

-hostapd (host acces point daemon) is a user space daemon software enabling a network interface card to act as an access point.
+hostapd (host access point daemon) is a user space daemon software enabling a network interface card to act as an access point.

-If hostapd is not already installed on your device, install the `hostapd` utility with `$ apt-get install hostapd`
+If hostapd is not already installed on the device that will act as the DENT-Authenticator , install the `hostapd` utility with `$ apt-get install hostapd`

-For our example configuration, we will install `hostapd` by running the `$ apt-get install hostapd` command on the **DENT-Authenticator**.
+For our example configuration, we will install `hostapd` by running the `$ apt-get install hostapd` command on the device titled **DENT-Authenticator**.

 On the DENT-Authenticator: